badges/shields/README.md

 You can also use the `"colorA"` and `"colorB"` fields directly in the badges if you don't want to make a color scheme for it.
 In that case, remove the `"colorscheme"` field altogether.

+# Requirements

+Because of the usage of the npm module [canvas](https://npmjs.org/package/canvas) *you need* to have **cairo** installed.

+For more information check the [wiki](https://github.com/LearnBoost/node-canvas/wiki/_pages) of the canvas project with system-specific installation details.

 # Making your Heroku badge server